 Common Core State Standards

 The Common Core State Standards (CCSS) were highlighted in our 2012 trends post, but the issue remains such a critical topic within the industry we felt it important to renew our focus on the CCSS for 2013.
 Of course if you’re reading this blog, there’s a good chance you’re invested in the ongoing transition to the new standards, expected to take two to three years in most states.
 A major discussion point will be teachers learning the standards to teach their students.
 As this New York Daily News article illustrates, many educators are still apprehensive about the new expectations.
-For an updated list of which states have agreed to implement the standards for English Language Arts (ELA) and Mathematics, visit the official CCSS website.

 Of course, with the arrival of the Common Core era comes the expanded use of online assessments.
 The Smarter Balanced Assessment Consortium, an organization developing assessments aligned to the Common Core, provides several resources detailing the implications of the Core Standards for school districts planning to administer the tests.
 A key detail of this transition, according to Anne Wujcik at EdNET Insight, is that more than 50 percent of computers used in U.S. schools operate on Windows XP, which the Consortium says will not run smoothly under the new system.
 The group recommends school leaders update their operating systems prior to the switch.